mark-watson/Clojure-AI-Book/manuscript/deeplearning.md

 ## Deep Learning Wrap Up

 I first used neural networks in the late 1980s for phoneme (speech) recognition, specifically using time delay neural networks and I gave a talk about it at [IEEE First Annual International Conference on Neural Networks San Diego, California June 21-24, 1987](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=4307059).
 In the following year I wrote the Backpropagation neural network code that my company used in a bomb detector that we built for the FAA.
 Back then, neural networks were not widely accepted but in the present time Google, Microsoft, and many other companies are using deep learning for a wide range of practical problems.
 Exciting work is also being done in the field of natural language processing.
-The examples in this chapter are simple so you can experiment with them easily.
-I wanted to introduce you to [Deeplearning4j](http://deeplearning4j.org/) because it is written in Java (plus native code in FORTRAN and C/C++) reasonably easy to use in Clojure applications.
-In the last chapter, I called the Java DeepLearning4J APIs directly from Clojure.
-Here I will take a different approach of using a wrapper library that I wrote for my Java AI book.
-In this case, I think that this is easy using OpenNLP in Clojure applications.

-Deep Learning has become a standard tool for modeling data and making predictions or classifying data.
-Most of the online classes on Deep Learning use Python.
-DL4J can import Keras/TensorFlow models so one strategy is for you to build models using Python and import trained models into DL4J.
+The example in this chapter is simple so you can experiment with it and provided examples for dealing with calling the DL4J Java APIs directly from Clojure.

 Later we will look at an example calling directly out to Python code using the **libpython-clj** library to use the spaCy natural language processing library.
 You can also use the **libpython-clj** library to access libraries like TensorFlow, PyTorch, etc. in your Clojure applications.